companieshouse/poc-suppression-api/README.md

 ## Running the app

-This application requires a local instance of mongodb.
+This application requires a docker or local instance of mongodb.

 ```bash
 # development